9 Hidden Gems You Mustn't Miss around Loch Ness

 2. Enjoy Iconic Scenery from the Water Loch Ness

-Open (Canadian) Canoeing In Glen Affric
+Open (Canadian) Canoeing in Glen Affric

 • The Great Glen Canoe Trail – experience iconic Highlands scenery whilst you follow the ancient route along the Caledonian Canal, running from Fort William to Inverness and passing through Loch Ness.